lindes/seia/README.md

 ##Project Mission
 Rough Draft:

-Through online community, software development, knowledge curation, and information design, make relevant information about the inequalities in our socio-economic-political system, and the constructs that reinforce those inequalities, discoverable and irrefutable to support action toward increasing social equality.
+Through online community, software development, knowledge curation, and information design, make relevant information about the inequalities in our global socio-economic-political system, and the constructs that reinforce those inequalities, discoverable and irrefutable to support action toward increasing social equality.

 ##Description